 Remove the fill cover assembly (31) and fill the pump casing with clean liquid.
-Reinstall the fill cover and tighten it.
+Reinstall the fill cover, install the clamp bar (33) and secure it with the capscrew (32).
 Refer to OPERATION, Section C, before putting the pump back into service.